Conobi/politiscales/questions.md

 75. It is important to encourage an agriculture that maintains a food biodiversity, even if the output is inferior.
 76. Preserving non-urban ecosystems is more important than creating jobs.
 77. Reduction of waste should be done by reducing production.
-78. Space colonization is a good alternative to supply the lack of raw material on Earth (rare metals, oil...)
+78. Space colonization is a good solution for supplying the lack of raw material on Earth (iron, rare metals, fuel...)
 79. Transforming ecosystems durably to increase the quality of life of human beings is legitimate.
 80. It is necessary to massively invest in research to improve productivity.
 81. Trans-humanism will be beneficial because it will allow us to improve our capacities.